vegaprotocol/specs/specs/0025-governance.md

 # Guide-level explanation

-The Governance enable users to make proposals for changes on the network or vote for existings proposals.
+Governance enable users to make proposals for changes on the network or vote for existings proposals.
 Proposals should be able to cover multiple aspect of the vega protocol:
  - create a new market
  - change parameters of an existing market (e.g: change some settings of a risk model for a given market)